 Q1.
-What should I do if I forget my wireless password?
+What can I do if I forgot my wireless password?

 The default wireless password is printed on the label of the router.
-If the password has been altered:
+If the password has been altered, please connect your computer to the router using an Ethernet cable and follow the steps below:

-- 1. Connect your computer to the router using an Ethernet cable. - 2.
-Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 3.
+- 1. Visit http://tplinkwifi.net. - 2.
 Go to Basic > Wireless to retrieve or reset your wireless password.

 Q2.
-What should I do if I forget my web management password?
+What can I do if I forgot my login password of the web management page?